Experience-Monks/devtool/README.md

 This project is experimental and has not been tested on a wide range of applications or Node/OS environments.
 If you want to help, please open an issue or submit a PR.
 Some outstanding areas to explore:

-- Adding a `--timeout` option to auto-close after X seconds
 - Improving syntax error handling, e.g. adding it to Sources panel
 - Exposing an API for programmatic usage
-- Adding unit tests
+- Exploring LiveEdit & local modifications
+- Exploring native addons

 You can `git clone` and `npm install` this repo to start working from source.
+Type `npm run` to list all available commands.

 ## See Also / Comparisons
 ### `hihat`